AARP Hearing Center

 Apple’s Home smart home hub app is already installed on iPhones, and Samsung has SmartThings on its Galaxy handsets.
 For other Android phones, you may choose to fetch Google Home from Google Play.

 On iPhones, you can reveal your location to family and receive notifications of their whereabouts through the Find My or Messages apps.
 In Settings ⚙️, tap Family Sharing, and scroll down to Location Sharing.
-Tap the switch next to each family member you want to share your location with.
+Tap the switch next to each person you want to share your location with.

 On Androids, you can share your location through Google Maps with someone in your Contacts.
 Tap your profile picture on the upper right, Location Sharing | Share Location, and tap the people you will allow to see your whereabouts.
 You can share your location for one hour or until you turn this feature off.

-For now, saved passwords and passkeys on iPhones are stored in Settings ⚙️ under Passwords.
-Apple is adding a new Passwords app in iOS 18 that will let you access all your web and app login credentials in one place without having to navigate the settings.
+Saved passwords and passkeys on iPhones are stored in a Passwords app that lets you access all your web and app login credentials in one place without having to navigate the settings.

 Android approaches vary.
 On a Samsung Galaxy phone, passwords may be securely stored under the Samsung Pass authentication platform.